N2-Sys/OmniWindow/README.md

     ...
     Waiting for the OmniWindow host...
     ```

-2. Run the `new-tcp-connections` application on the OmniWindow **host**:
+2. **Terminal 2**: Run the `new-tcp-connections` application on the **OmniWindow controller** :

     ```sh
-    # Make sure you are at the ${OmniWindow-DIR}/build/ directory on the OmniWindow host.
+    # Make sure you are at the ${OmniWindow-DIR}/build/ directory on the OmniWindow controller.
     # sudo ./apps/<program>-host <dpdk-port-id> <host-ip> <rdma-dev> <switch-ctrl-ip> <input-keys>
     sudo ./apps/new-tcp-connections-tumbling-host 0 10.64.100.37 mlx5_0 172.16.112.45 ../data/hotKeys-tumbling.txt
     ```
     * The first parameter is dpdk-port-id.

-    * The second parameter is the ip for our NIC.
+    * The second parameter is the IP for our NIC.

-    * The third parameter is RDMA device name.
+    * The third parameter is the RDMA device name.

-    * The fourth parameter is the switch ip.
+    * The fourth parameter is the switch IP.
-    * The fifth parameter is pre-processed hot keys for testing.
+    * The fifth parameter is pre-processed hotkeys for testing.

-    After running the above command, the host screen prints the following information (Note that the `dst_qp`, `rkey`, and  `msg_vaddr_base` vary each time running):
+    After running the above command, the OmniWindow controller screen prints the following information (Note that the `dst_qp`, `rkey`, and  `msg_vaddr_base` vary each time running):

     ```
     Init
     dst_qp=0x9e37, rkey=0x69c7b, msg_vaddr_base=0x7f1b09bcd000
     10000 keys inserted
     ```
-    And wait until the following information is printed on the **switch** terminal (and the CLI will then quit):
+    Wait until the following information is printed on the **Terminal 1** (and the CLI will then quit):
     ```
     ...
     10000 keys inserted
     Initialization done.
     ```

-3. Open another terminal on the OmniWindow host, and inject the data.
+3. Open another terminal (**Terminal 3**) on the OmniWindow controller, and inject the data.
     ```sh
-    # Make sure you are at the ${OmniWindow_DIR}/build/ directory on the OmniWindow host.
+    # Make sure you are at the ${OmniWindow_DIR}/build/ directory on the OmniWindow controller.
     # For example, we are injecting the trace through device ens85f0.
     # The 100000 and 5 here are the subwindow length (in us) and the number of subwindows, repectively.
     sudo ./tools/trace ../data/trace.pcap ens85f0 100000 5